uPortal-Project/uPortal-web-components/@uportal/esco-content-menu/README.md

 - `background-color`: type: `String`, default: `rgba(0, 0, 0, 0)`, to apply a different background-color
 - `call-after-action`: type: `Function`, default: `undefined`, a callback function to call into `portlet-card` embeding `action-favorite` after adding portlet to favorites,
+- `context-api-url`: type: `String`, default: `/uPortal`, usefull to provide a different uPortal context on which to do request,
 - `favorite-api-url`: type: `String`, default: `/uPortal/api/layout`, the uri/url of the favorites api
-- `context-api-url`: type: `String`, default: `/uPortal`, usefull to provide a different uPortal context on which to do request,
+- `portlet-api-url`: type: `String`, default: `/uPortal/api/v4-3/dlm/portletRegistry.json`, the uri/url of the portletRegistry api to obtains user authorized portlet list
 - `userInfo-api-url`: type: `String`, default: `/uPortal/api/v5-1/userinfo`, url/uri on which the api request is done to obtain user information and the jwt tocken
 - `portlet-card-size`: type: possible value `auto|large|medium|small|smaller`, default: `auto`, define the size of `portlet-cards` component.
 - `hide-action: type`: `Boolean`, default: `false`, define to hide or not the `action-favorite` button defined into `portlet-card`
 - `show-footer-categories`: `Boolean`, default: `false`, define to display category dropdown filter near bottom of grid
 - `hide-title`: `Boolean`, default: `false`, define to remove the title area from the grid, useful when a basic grid is desired
+- `debug`: type: `Boolean`, default: `false`, for the demo/debug mode to be able to run in a standalone way (disable api call)

 and additional properties to work with the parent component `content-menu`: